openstack-archive/fuel-docs/pages/planning-guide/0090-appendix/0097-ex-ha-neutron-vlan-mellanox-switch.rst

 Use the following configuration to deploy Mirantis OpenStack using a Mellanox SX1036 40/56GE 36 port switch

-The switch configuration is required prior to the Fuel instllation.
+The switch configuration is required prior to the Fuel installation.
 Prior the installation, the network connectivity between all hosts should be ready.

-Here is an example of Mellanox switch VLAN configuation and flow control:
+Here is an example of Mellanox switch VLAN configuration and flow control:

 ::